asaidimu/vite-autoload/README.md

     // Define different component categories and their groups
     components: [
       {
-        name: "routes", // Logical name for this component category (e.g., 'routes', 'blogPosts')
+        name: "routes", // Logical name for this high-level component (e.g., 'routes', 'blogPosts')
+        description:
-        description: "Defines the routing structure and data for application views and pages.",
+          "Defines the routing structure and data for application views and pages.",
         strategy: {
           sitemap: {
             property: "route", // Property from transformed data to use for sitemap entries